Skip to main content

 Before enrolling in any educational program, take a few minutes to examine your school/program of choice.
 You should have a good sense about whether the school/program is the right one for you once you have answered the following questions.

 • What are the educational requirements of the faculty?
 Who is teaching the course?
-Are you comfortable with his/her qualifications?
+Are you comfortable with their qualifications?

 • What degrees are offered?
 Make sure your school is offering the degree of your choice.